danielnguyen0403/US-Immigration-Data-Visualization/README.md

 of the country with a minimum deviation.

 ![Multiple Line](https://github.com/danielnguyen0403/US-Immigration-Data-Visualization/blob/master/images/multiple_lines.png)
+In the picture above, I can check data points in May or June in 2015 in which I don't have that in data set, but I can evaluate through the paths.

 Additional, the visualization lets me compare 2 different countries in a separated chart with a real data.
 I also predict a data between
 2 years in a countries by determining a point on a path.
 ![Compare](https://github.com/danielnguyen0403/US-Immigration-Data-Visualization/blob/master/images/comparison.png)

+<h5>Closer scope</h5>
 In one of data I see, for example, Bhutan was allowed to immigrate from 2010 and reach the top in 2012 with 10 thousand people, then decreased the same amount each year after that.
 I predict that it will go closer to the average line and keep staying there for future years.